ThePrimeagen/dev-prod-2/lessons/01-intro/A-intro.md

 <br>

 ## The Goal
-My approach to your environment
+My approach to _my environment_.

-or as i like to say: there isn't a right way, but there is my way and its pretty good
+or as i like to say: there isn't a right way, but there is my way and its pretty good.
+I only have one thing I optimize which is productivity.

 <br>
 <br>